MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsubsection{Time-Series Analysis}

-For all oracles, we applied the simple auto-regressive filter described in Section \ref{sec:approach} using the last 10 images ($k = 10$).
+For all runtime monitors, we applied the simple auto-regressive filter described in Section \ref{sec:approach} using the last 10 images ($k = 10$).
 Note that the implementation of this filter is equivalent to the one proposed in SelfOracle~\cite{stocco2020misbehaviour}, so we do not deviate from their proposed approach.

 We used the following parameters for the implementation of our MRs. We ensured that the follow-up inputs generated with the selected MR parameters followed the input validity of the domain as defined by Riccio and Tonella~\cite{riccio2023and}.
+Specifically, we performed a manual inspection of the transformed images to ensure that the road visibility was still good, and we also checked that the DNNs could drive correctly with the transformed inputs under nominal conditions.

 \begin{itemize} \item \emph{MR1: Reduce Brightness.} We substract 77 from the values of each pixel (saturating substraction, so values remain between 0 and 255). \item \emph{MR2: Increase Contrast.} We convert the image to HSV format and set the saturation value of every pixel to 50 (possible values range from 0 to 255).